redbadger/crux/docs/src/part-2/shell/react.md

 {{#include ../../../../examples/weather/web-nextjs/src/lib/core/index.ts:core_base}}
 ```

-`update` serialises an event with `BincodeSerializer`, calls `CoreFfi.update` (the WASM export), and deserialises the returned bytes into `Request` objects.
+`update` serialises an event with `BincodeSerializer`, calls `CoreFFI.update` (the WASM export), and deserialises the returned bytes into `Request` objects.
 Each request carries an `id` and an `effect`; we walk them and dispatch each to a per-capability branch.

 HTTP looks like this: